luciangreen/mindreader/README.md

+**Currently Not Working**

+Mindreader is currently not working because it requires 10 algorithms to be inductively written for each mind read person per day.
+It does not necessarily require the computer to meditate.

 # Mindreader

 Contains Prolog programs that can be used by an individual to project spiritual images and read their mind using meditation.